AmmieNyami/ammienyami.github.io/content/about.md

 Hi, I'm a transgender girl ![Trans Flag Emoji](/trans-flag-emoji.png) that enjoys creating stuff!

-You can call me Hatsu, Amanda, Ammy, or whatever variations of my name you can think of (as long as I don't find it ugly).
+You can call me Hatsu, Amanda, Amy, or whatever variations of my name you can think of (as long as I don't find it ugly).

 Below are some things about me, if you're interested.